awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

   The values that define the partition\.
 + `ErrorDetail` – An [ErrorDetail](aws-glue-api-common.md#aws-glue-api-common-ErrorDetail) object\.

-  Details about the partition error\.
+  The details about the partition error\.

 ## Operations<a name="aws-glue-api-catalog-partitions-actions"></a>
 + [CreatePartition Action \(Python: create\_partition\)](#aws-glue-api-catalog-partitions-CreatePartition)